 Subsection (c) states that the requirements in subsections (a) and (b) only apply to ADMT or AI trained using personal information.
-This subsection is necessary to clarify that ADMT or AI that was not trained on personal information is exempt from this regulation.
-The risk-assessment regulations focus on the processing of consumers' personal information that presents significant risk to consumers' privacy.
-Accordingly, these regulations are intended to address ADMT or AI that process consumers' personal information.
+This subsection is necessary to clarify that ADMT or AI that was not trained on personal information is exempt from this proposed regulation.
+The proposed risk-assessment regulations focus on the processing of consumers' personal information that presents significant risk to consumers' privacy.
+Accordingly, these proposed regulations are intended to address ADMT or AI that process consumers' personal information.